 Are all Massachusetts businesses required to register with DOR?

-Businesses with one or more Massachusetts employees are required to register through MassTaxConnect.
+Businesses with at least one Massachusetts employee are required to register through MassTaxConnect.

 Determine Workforce Count FAQs